 Kyivstar (one of the biggest mobile service provider in Ukraine) has changed it’s CAPTCHA.
 I don’t realy know why, but I hope they found our site and understood the problem.
 Understanding is good, but rushing is bad.
 Instead of think about how strong CAPTCHA should be built they just made primitive changes.
 It’s now in 100 times stronger then was, but still is easy to beat.
 Another primitive CAPTCHA was implemented at UMC (biggest competitor of KS).
 And it’s still there!
+Read more about how does captcha work.

 We are glad to present you the new 1.2 version of our tEABAG_3D CAPTCHA.
 It’s more hard to break, it looks nicer (I hope), it’s rewritten with PHP5 and it’s OOP well-made now.
 I hope you’ll like it.

 It is a small part of the internet that is disappearing.
 Google announced that CAPTCHA as we knew it today was going to be replaced by an invisible CAPTCHA.
 You don’t have to re-enter unreadable or incomprehensible bits of text, click on a button, or find the right animals, or find the right scales to prove you’re not a robot and get to the right page.
 Instead, Google will simply rely on how you navigate, explains the web giant in a blog post.
+Read more about how to beat captcha.

 “Human users will be able to pass by without seeing the small box “I am not a robot” while suspicious users and bots will have to solve challenges.”